Unhealthy Relationship Patterns

 Prediction and Planning

 Planning is essential, we need some attentive thought given to potential problems, inviting opportunity by living right in the present.
 We live in a complex world.
 To compete, we must make considerable sacrifices, foregoing immediate pleasures to attract kinder futures.
-Our time-traveling mind prepares by budgeting expenses, skipping the slice of cake and responding to waning connection with loved ones.
+Our time-traveling mind prepares by budgeting expenses, skipping the slice of cake and responding to deteriorating connection with loved ones.

 Our incredible evolving brain adapts to the complexity of life through predictions and creative planning.
 We don’t wait for the emergency to act.
 We improve our diets before the heart attack, tighten our budget before a missed payment, and reignite love before divorce.
-Present moment impulses can destroy—sometimes immediately; sometimes accumulatively.
+Present moment impulses can destroy—sometimes immediately; sometimes cumulatively.
 Relationships teeter on the edge of fantastic and devastating—in a moment we can destroy years of joys.
 We refrain from throbbing drives of debauchery with mindful choice, rather than instinctual reaction, we must stop, think and choose.
-In dialectic behavior therapy this process of choice is called acting from our wise mind.
+In dialectical behavior therapy, this process of choice is called acting from our wise mind.

 Long healthy relationships slowly develop, beginning from those first flirtatious looks.
 Prince (princess) charming isn’t going to save us from burdens of the past.
 We carry emotional baggage.
 Previous confusing or painful relationships follow us into the present.
 The scars of being wronged, abandoned or abused awaken anxieties in the present; fears of another bout of pain accompany closeness.